laballais/cyclistic_analysis/README.md

-# Who Uses Cyclistic: Members vs Casuals
+# Bike-Share Usage Analytics: Members vs Casuals

 Anonymized bike-share data from Chicago's Divvy system are used to compare casual riders and annual members.
 It examines trip duration, timing, and usage patterns to uncover insights that support targeted Cyclistic marketing.